-When a business makes a sale of a taxable product or service, the business charges the appropriate tax rate to the customer.
-This tax is collected by the business who then sends it to the Arizona Department of Revenue.
+When a business sells a taxable product or service, the business charges the appropriate tax rate to the customer.
+This tax is collected by the company and then sends it to the Arizona Department of Revenue.

 The sales tax rate that is charged varies depending on the address of the business if the purchase is made or shipped from a business located in the state.
 If the seller is based out of the state, the sales tax rate is based on the buyer’s address.